Cyb3r-Techie/PEzor-Docker/README.md

 This docker image is only for educational purposes and ethical uses!
 Any misuse of this image is totally on your own risk.

 # About PEzor
-With the help of this incredbile tool, you can create FUD malwares that are capable of bypassing most of the well-known AVs.
+With the help of this incredible tool, you can create FUD malwares that are capable of bypassing most of the well-known AVs.
 For instance, you can pack the "mimikatz" executable file with the help of PEzor and then run it against victim's system for a full mem dump without any problem! 😎

 # How to use